Geospatial Engineering Bachelor's Degree

 Tomorrow Needs Geospatial Engineers

-Many different industries require the expertise of geospatial engineers including architectural firms, engineering firms, government agencies, real estate sales agencies, and mining companies to name a few.
-Many industries rely on the geospatial data and products that geospatial engineers provide and the need is increasing with advances in technology.
+Many different industries need the expertise of geospatial engineers.
+You can work with architectural and engineering firms.
+Collaborate with government and real estate agencies.
+Share a project with mining companies.
+Industries also rely on the geospatial data and products that geospatial engineers provide.
+The need is increasing with advances in technology.

 Be Career-Ready

 With a 100% job placement rate for graduates, you'll be ready to engineer a better tomorrow.
-Our curriculum is comprehensive with courses in field practice, boundary law, geospatial monitoring, geoinformatics, GPS, GIS, photogrammetry, geodesy, spatial data adjustments, remote sensing, hydrographic surveying, and more.
-Tomorrow needs geospatial engineers who can measure, model, and perform on the job from day one.
+Learn field practice, boundary law, and geospatial monitoring.
+Practice geoinformatics, GPS, GIS, and photogrammetry.
+Use geodesy, spatial data adjustments, remote sensing, and hydrographic surveying.
+Tomorrow needs geospatial engineers who can measure, model, and perform.
+Be agile on the job from day one.
 We're ready.
 Are you?

 • Professional Surveyor